Back to Subjects Menu

 You will be assessed both through practical and written work.
 Performances will include working to camera, small invited audiences and a large open audience in the annual Evening of Dance.
 You will be expected to reflect on your work, which will involve discussion within small groups and with the teacher to camera.
 You will need to produce written evidence of your strengths and weaknesses and complete research into various topics.

-KS4 BTEC Dance Curriculum Plan
+BTEC Dance

-KS4 BTEC Dance Leaders Curriculum Plan
+KS4 Dance Unit 229 Curriculum Plan

-KS4 GCSE PE Curriculum Plan
+KS4 Dance Unit 201E Curriculum Plan

 KS5